creationix/howtonode.org/articles/cloudboost-cache.markdown

 ##What is a Cache?

-Cache is bascially a key-value pair in memory.
+Cache is basically a key-value pair in memory.
 Every value has a key associated with it and the key is used to retrieve or delete an item.
 Data resides in memory and this is why it is really fast when compared to a traditional disk based database.
 CloudBoost Cache is distributed which means you can scale it to store any amount of data you want.

 ## Adding an item to the cache